-I have a list of everything I bought for college here (but not all of this was purchased before move-in day), but the items that came with me in the car freshman year were clothes, items for my bed, desk items (no electronics), bathroom items, closet items, a TV stand, and that was about it.
+I have a list of everything I bought for college here (but not all of this was purchased before college move-in day).
+The items that came with me in the car freshman year were clothes, items for my bed, desk items (no electronics), bathroom items, closet items, a TV stand, and that was about it.
 Read about all of the technology in my dorm room here.
 For ten uncommon/”weird” items I brought to college, read this post here.

-We took two cars when we traveled to campus, which is a 2.5-5 hour drive depending on traffic.
+We took two cars when we traveled to campus for college move-in day, which is a 2.5-5 hour drive depending on traffic.
 Everything managed to fit in two cars.
 Everything could have fit in one car, but then people wouldn’t have fit.
 Note that I was not going to have a car on campus, as I don’t have a driver’s license- read how I travel by public transportation here.

 We packed everything in clear plastic boxes to save space and to cut down on waste.
 Each container was labeled with my name, building, and room number.
 Even the trash can had a label on it.
 We didn’t want to worry about things going missing, and nothing did.
 There were garbage cans in the dorm lobby and places outside to put cardboard and other recyclable items, if needed.

 For college move-in day, my college has student volunteers that bring bulky items up to the room.
 This is an awesome resource, and we really appreciated having them available.
 Check on the housing website when they will be available- usually, there is a time for each building/floor.

 Locate the nearest entrance/exit to your room